microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ![Add Root Folder](images/multi-root-workspaces/add-root-folder.png)

 Once a root folder is added, the Explorer will show the new folder as a root in the File Explorer.
-You can right click on any of the root folders and use the context menu to add or remove folders.
+You can right-click on any of the root folders and use the context menu to add or remove folders.

 ![Remove Root Folder](images/multi-root-workspaces/explorer-context.png)